marianethomson/Alexandria/README.md

 # Alexandria
-App to store info about your favourites books, movies and music - Simple self study MEAN
+App to store info about your favourites books, movies and music - Simple app, MEAN